Frequently Asked Questions

-The solar systems we install are grid-tied meaning that they rely on the grid to operate.
+The solar systems we install are grid-tied, meaning that they rely on the grid to operate.
 They do not work when the power in your house or business goes out.

 Are batteries required for solar systems?

 No. Batteries are not required for grid-connected solar systems to operate.
-Grid-connected solar systems export excess solar energy to the local electrical grid and you are credited for this on your bill.
+Grid-connected solar systems export excess solar energy to the local electrical grid, and you are credited for this on your bill.

 What about the new home battery systems, do they work with solar?

 They are not connected directly to the solar system, such as in an off-grid solar application.
-Rather, they connect to your buildings main breaker panel, being charged by the grid alone or by your grid-connected solar system on sunny days.
-The batteries can then be used as back up power in the event of a power outage, or to use stored solar energy in the evenings.
+Instead, they connect to your buildings main breaker panel, being charged by the grid alone or by your grid-connected solar system on sunny days.
+The batteries can then be used as back up power in the event of a power outage or to use stored solar energy in the evenings.
 Ask us if these home battery systems are right for you.